CXwudi/vocadb-video-downloader/README.md

 ### Functionality of each modules

 * **vocadb-pv-task-producer**:
-  * Input: An ID of a favourite list in VocaDB
+  * Input: an ID of a favourite list in VocaDB
-    * You can transform your Youtube/Niconico favourite list into VocaDB favourite list by using the import feature on the website
+    * you can transform your Youtube/Niconico favourite list into VocaDB favourite list by using the import feature on the website
   * Output: a folder of json files representing detail information of Vocaloid songs in favourite list
-    * The format of the json file follows GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")(click to see the api doc page)
+    * the format of the json file follows GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById "VocaDB Api Doc Page")(click to see the api doc page)
-    * If I have time, I can implement other modules for reading favourite lists directly from local file, Bilibili and writing same output
+    * if I have time, I can implement other modules for reading favourite lists directly from local file, Bilibili and writing same output
 * **vocadb-pv-downloader**:
-  * Input: The output of vocadb-pv-task-producer
+  * Input: the output of vocadb-pv-task-producer
-  * Output: A copy of the input of this module + PV and thumbnails downloaded from supported websites (Youtube, Niconico, Bilibili)
+  * Output: a copy of the input of this module + PVs and thumbnails downloaded from supported websites (Youtube, Niconico, Bilibili)
-    * Powered by using youtube-dl
+    * powered by youtube-dl
 * **vocadb-pv-extractor**:
   * Input: the output of vocadb-pv-downloader
-  * Output: A folder with copies of json files + audio files extracted from PVs with embedded thumbnail and tags information
+  * Output: a folder with copies of json files + audio files extracted from PVs with embedded thumbnail and tags information
     * extraction is done by ffmpeg
     * thumbnail and tag are done by Python Mutagen library
     * the json files provide information of tags

 ### General Implementation Consideration

-Of course, the following are my first concern
+Of course, the following functional requirements are my first concern:

-Functional Requirements:

 * able to download videos from Bilibili, Youtube and Niconico
 * automatically extract audio losslessly using ffmpeg
 * since VocaDB provides useful info of Vocaloid songs, and youtube-dl can download thumbnails, why not embed tags and thumbnails using python mutagen lib

 Hence, we decide to make a Maven multi-module project.
-Each module handle one action
+Each module handle one action (task perparing, downloading and extracting)

-However, there are some other things I concern
+However, there are some other things I concern: (non-functional requirements)

-Non-Functional Requirements:

 * replacable binary files (youtube-dl, ffmpeg, and etc)
+* modifiable programs behaviors
+  * espacially the youtube-dl commands
 * can stop and continue
 * can inspect and modify the input/output manually, by users or by some other programs

 Hence, we come up with easy hackable configs, easy hackable output/input.
-As all modules follow the pattern of: take an input and some config files, then it produces an output.
+As all modules follow the pattern of: take some input and some config files, then it produces an output.
-Input files, Output files and config files are all placed outside of the programs and stored in txt.
-So they are free to be read and edited by users or other programs 😁
+Input files, output files, config files and executable files are all placed outside of the programs.
+So they are free to be read, edited or replaced by any ways 😁

 ## Current Progresses